PowerNukkitX/PNX-Website/PowerNukkitX/faq/PNX-CLI_Launcher_Tutorial_for_Beginners.md

 This section is under the folder where your PNX.exe is located

 ----
-5. Enter the following command in the command box to install the PNX Quick Deployment Tool, which will allow you to use PNX-CLI related commands wherever you are
+5. Enter the following command in the command box to install the PNX Quick Deployment Tool, once installed, you will be able to use the PNX-CLI related commands wherever you are in the command box
 ```
 pnx sys-install
 ```